A short story encapsulating Mercury's experience as he works across the ages.

 In ancient times, a dozen families formed a village of mud homes and thatch roofs in the middle of a vast wilderness.
 Though their lives were simple, the people had fresh water and adequate protection from the elements.
 It was a start.

 After two generations, a man emerged from the woods who had come from far away.
 He developed warm friendships over several decades, shared wisdom gleaned from many travels, and eventually became a respected leader.
 Toward the end of his life the villagers surprised him with a ten foot relief of the visitor carved into a nearby granite cliff.
-Grateful for the impact he made on their community, they held a festival in his honor.
-That night he fell asleep staring at the stars, reveling in all the love.
+Grateful for the impact he made on their community, they honored him with a festival.
+That night he fell asleep staring at the stars, basking in love.

 One morning an elderly mason stood before the first visitor’s rough granite form.
 For some reason it caught his eye differently that day.
 “No, no,” the mason muttered, sliding his hand across its torso.
 “That’s not quite right.”
 The gray-bearded man felt compelled to return in secret.
 He later brought simple tools to smooth out the form, deepening it slightly, until the visitor seemed to stand apart from the cliff wall.
-After several nights' work, the mason stared upon the ten foot tall stone visitor under the light of a full moon, and cried with joy.
-He returned home to tell his family that he could die in peace, and days later he did.
+After several nights' work, the mason stared upon the ten foot tall stone visitor in the light of a full moon, and cried with joy.
+He returned home, telling his family that he could now die in peace, and days later he did.

 Across another thousand years, the large town had grown to a small, thriving city.
 Tradesmen carried stories of the ancient visitors over sprawling dirt roads to nearby towns.
 A dozen torch-lit carved figures adorned the cliff surface, with a landscaped area hosting a temple.
 Most days, men and women sat in small groups beside each form, excitedly discussing the visitors' aspects and insights.

 One afternoon an aging artist strolled the gardens to peruse these figures for the first time.
 When he heard a group discussing ideas and stories beside The First Visitor, he stared at the granite form in a trance.
-Sunlight sparkled in the tears descending his smiling cheeks.
-That night he leaned on the carving and slept beneath the stars.
-On each of the following three nights he returned, shaping more of its surfaces, granting the stone giant more depth.
+The water pooling in his eyes sparkled.
+That night he lay leaning on the carving, finally falling asleep beneath the stars.
+He returned for three nights, shaping more of its surfaces, granting the stone giant more depth.
 His skills made for quick work, nearly separating it from the granite wall entirely.
-The artist returned home, completed numerous creative pieces inspired by this experience, and a few years later passed away a happy man.
+The artist returned home, completed numerous creative pieces inspired by this experience, and eventually passed away a happy man.

 Again, a thousand years passed.
-The city had been through wars, had changed hands numerous times, and its granite heroes were marred by vandals.
+The city had been through wars, had changed hands numerous times, and vandals marred its granite heroes.
 The temple destroyed centuries ago was now only a scatter of weed-covered stones.
-Still, the city’s legends and lore clung to life like cinders refusing to turn cold.
-Eventually a few core principles sparked within the exhausted population, rekindling a few small cults who safeguarded scraps of wisdom through time and the ravages of war.
+Still, the city’s legends and lore clung to life, like cinders refusing to go cold.
+Eventually, a few core principles sparked within the exhausted population, rekindling a few small cults who safeguarded scraps of wisdom through time and the ravages of war.

 One evening a curious farmer traveled to the cliff wall to see what he might see.
 His warm eyes hugged the first visitor's stone face, which he hadn't seen since he was a boy.
-The man found himself surprised by how familiar the stone visitor felt.
+He found himself surprised by how familiar the visitor felt.
 Then, coming out of a daydream, he smiled.
 “You’re in need of some attention, now, aren’t you?”

 It was rare for anyone to visit the cliff these days, which enabled him to work slowly and thoughtfully in torchlight.
-It seemed the other visitor sculptures had also received alterations over the past three thousand years.
-The farmer chiseled away The First Visitor's last connection to the stone wall, freeing the large figure to produce the cliff’s first standalone statue.
+The farmer noticed the other visitor sculptures had also received alterations over the past three thousand years.
+He chiseled away The First Visitor's last connection to the stone wall, freeing the large figure to produce the cliff’s first standalone statue.
 His granite form was smoother and more detailed than ever before.
 The joyful farmer told his wife what he had done, and they held a large celebration beneath the night sky.
 The farmer spent the remainder of his time on the planet carving a beautiful life with family and friends.

 Another thousand years passed, and the city had grown to a metropolis.
 Its twelve visitor statues traveled the world, exhibited in numerous museums for decades.
 Now they squeezed into a relatively small chamber of the city’s historical museum, surrounded by video screens relaying their ancient stories.
 Few people visited these ancient granite forms anymore.
 Although their influence in the city was well-established in the history books, and they had provided pivotal inspiration to the city’s population across thousands of years, these stories were now considered myths of a once-primitive people.